About

 - Site Inspector: Improving Browser Communication of Website Security Information

-- ACM Transactions on Privacy and Security, ACM, 2025
+- ACM Transactions on Privacy and Security (ACM TOPS), ACM, 2025

 - PDFFirefox Add-onGitHub